markusweberndorfer0/portfolio-site/README.md

 1. You have to publish port `3000` to a domain, this is the main website
 2. And you have to publish port `8055` to a domain like `directus.<YOURDOMAIN>.com`

+## Development

+1. A local directus instance isn't necessarily needed, because you can just point the directus URL in the directus SDK plugin settings (`frontend`>`plugins`>`directus.ts`) to your production directus.
+2. To run the frontend in dev-Mode navigate into the `frontend` directory, open a terminal and type `npm run dev`, the used Node version is 20.17.0

+   > [!NOTE]
+   >
+   > When running this command the first time, you need to run `npm install` beforehand